kanimozhipannerselvam/Word-count/README.md

 ## PROGRAM:
 ~~~
-Developed by : S.M.Syed Mokthiyar
+Developed by : kanimozhipannerselvam
-refference no: 22006227
+refference no: 22002752

 num_words =0
 with open('text.txt','r') as file1: